 Why Websites Should Prioritize Phone Users

-A more productive mode of action is through top-down design.
-Here we look at the big picture and divide it into manageable portions leading to easy solutions.
+However, this approach doesn’t address larger issues and only focuses on easy fixes that benefit developers, not customers.
+A more productive mode of action is through top-down design, where the big picture is looked at and divided into manageable portions leading to easy solutions.
 This makes things more convenient for customers.

 How to Optimize Websites for Mobile Users?

-As the screen shrinks in size, so does the room for content.
-But rather than retrofit your text, files, and graphics, you need a different approach.
+As the screen size shrinks, so does the room for content.
+Instead of retrofitting text, files, and graphics, take a different approach.

-Limit your phone content to a few pieces of text as possible and simple yet engaging graphics.
-And lose GIFs and other files that take too long to load with the slower bandwidth.
+Mobile users have shorter attention spans, so it’s essential to keep content concise and engaging.
+Avoid adding excessive text or pop-ups that take up too much space and time.
+Limit your phone content to the essentials and use simple yet effective graphics.
+Avoid GIFs and other files that take too long to load with slower bandwidth.
 In mobile design, less is more.

 Professional Business Presentation